Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 International postings

-How to get your first role: Pursue an MPH this is almost non-negotiable for serious public health careers.
-ICMR fellowships and research associate positions are excellent entry points for fresh MBBS graduates.
+How to get your first role: To land your first job in this role you need to pursue an MPH , this is non-negotiable for serious public health careers.
+ICMR fellowships and research associate positions are excellent entry points for fresh MBBS graduates who are thinking to start their career in this segment.

-Job description: Hospital administrators and medical directors manage the operational, clinical governance, and strategic functions of healthcare facilities.
-As India's corporate hospital sector expands with Apollo Hospitals reporting revenues exceeding INR 16,000 crore in FY2024 the demand for physician-leaders who understand both clinical and operational realities has accelerated significantly.
-This is one of the few non-clinical jobs for MBBS doctors in India that allows you to maintain close proximity to clinical practice while building a leadership career.
+Job Description: Hospital administrators are the professionals who manage the operational, clinical governance, and strategic functions of healthcare facilities.
+The demand for physician-leaders who understand both clinical and operational realities has accelerated significantly.
+This role is one of the few non-clinical jobs for MBBS doctors that allows you to maintain close proximity to clinical practice at the same time building a leadership career.

-Minimum eligibility: MBBS with clinical experience.
-An MHA (Master of Hospital Administration) or MBA in Healthcare Management substantially accelerates career growth.
-Some organisations offer internal leadership development programmes for practising physicians.
+Minimum Eligibility: An MBBS degree with clinical experience with an MHA (Master of Hospital Administration) or MBA in Healthcare Management can substantially accelerate your career growth.
+There are some organisations which offer internal leadership development programmes for practising physicians.

 Role